mizma/flatbox/firmwares_atmega32u4/LUFA/README.md

 This fork is customized for the needs of Flatbox-ACR features

+* Remapped keys to work with Flatbox-ACR layout
 * Removed support for analog stick
 * reorganized the customization button settings for SOCD and other features
     * SOCD config is now only at startup and only provide three common modes (All Neutral, Hitbox and Gafro)